nightroman/Invoke-Build/README.md

 ## ![](https://raw.githubusercontent.com/nightroman/Invoke-Build/master/ib.png) Build Automation in PowerShell

-Invoke-Build is PowerShell build and test automation tool which invokes tasks defined in scripts.
-Tasks are pieces of code with optional relations.
-Concepts are similar to psake and MSBuild.
+Invoke-Build is a build and test automation tool which invokes tasks defined in PowerShell scripts.
+It is similar to psake but arguably easier to use and more powerful.

-In spite of the name, Invoke-Build is not necessarily for building something.
-It introduces general-purpose dependency programming.
-Scripts with tasks are often easier to compose and use than traditional scripts.

 In addition to basic task processing the engine supports